End unpaid trial shifts in Brighton & Hove

 Say No to Unpaid Trial Shifts is a grassroots collective started by students in Brighton & Hove.
 The campaign group say using unpaid trial shifts during the job application process is unacceptable — a view that councillors endorsed unanimously in a notice of motion last year.

 An unpaid trial shift is where an employer fails to pay for work which either makes money from a prospective employee or saves money for the employer.
 The government issued new guidance as to what constitutes an unpaid trail shift in December 2018.

 We ran a consultation from 1 August to 8 December to understand the scale and nature of this issue in our city.
 We engaged with businesses, employees and workers.
-We are currently analysing the data.

 Helping businesses end unpaid trial shifts

 The Say No to Unpaid Trial Shifts campaign group have created a handy guide to help businesses end unpaid trial shifts.

 You can report unpaid trial shifts to HM Revenue & Customs (HMRC) who can investigate claims.

 The Say No to Unpaid Trial Shifts campaign group have simplified this process by providing an easy-to-use complaint letter-generator that you can send directly to HMRC.